open5e/open5e/source/combat/actions.rst

 Until the start of your next turn, any attack roll made against you has disadvantage if you can see the attacker, and you make Dexterity saving throws with advantage.
-You lose this benefit if you are :ref:`srd:incapacitated` (as explained in appendix A) or if your speed drops to 0.
+You lose this benefit if you are :ref:`srd:incapacitated` or if your speed drops to 0.

 Help
 ^^^^